Strange lights seen in the sky across New Zealand

 Torbay resident on Auckland's North Shore Dwayne Alexander said it was one of the strangest thing he'd ever seen, as a sting of lights in a straight line passed quickly across the sky and disappeared behind some clouds.

 "There must have been around 30 to 40 lights close together going south east," Alexander said.
-"They then disappeared."

 READ MORE: